Lee

 The 1st Korean Sculpture Competition and

-The 16th Korean Sculptor's Association Exhibition, Seoul Arts Center, Seoul, Korea
+The 16th Korean Sculptor's Association Exhibition, Seoul Arts

 The 19th Korean Art Grand Exhibition,